rabanti-github/PicoXLSX/MigrationGuide.md

 ### Workbook

-  - The method `Workbook.Load(...)` and `Workbook.LoadAsync(...)` were removed due to the modularization of NanoXLSX.
-Please see the  **Reader section** for more details.
-  - The method `Workbook.AddStyle(Style)` was completely removed, after marked as obsolete in version 2.x.
+  - The method `Workbook.AddStyle(Style)` was completely removed, after marked as obsolete in version 3.x.
 Styles should be added directly to cells or ranges.
-  - The method `Workbook.AddStyleComponent(Style, AbstractStyle)` was completely removed, after marked as obsolete in version 2.x.
+  - The method `Workbook.AddStyleComponent(Style, AbstractStyle)` was completely removed, after marked as obsolete in version 3.x.
 Styles should be modified directly on cells, e.g. `workbook.CurrentWorksheet.Cells["A1"].CellStyle.CurrentFont.Bold = true;` or `workbook.CurrentWorksheet.Cells["A1"].CellStyle.Append(fontStyle)`.
-  - The methods `Workbook.RemoveStyle(Style)`, `Workbook.RemoveStyle(Style, bool)`, `Workbook.RemoveStyle(string)` and `Workbook.RemoveStyle(string, bool)` were completely removed, after marked as obsolete in version 2.x.
+  - The methods `Workbook.RemoveStyle(Style)`, `Workbook.RemoveStyle(Style, bool)`, `Workbook.RemoveStyle(string)` and `Workbook.RemoveStyle(string, bool)` were completely removed, after marked as obsolete in version 3.x.
 Styles should be removed directly from cells (e.g. `workbook.CurrentWorksheet.Cells["A1"].RemoveStyle()`.

 ---